 Your bug out bag is only as good as the items inside it.
 Aside from keeping your bug out bag organized and easy to access, continually update your bug out bag as some supplies may have expiration dates.

-Practice your survival skills constantly.
-Learn how to start a fire from scratch, or how to purify water— these would be invaluable in a survival situation.
-Prepare other members of your family on what to do in case of an emergency so you can stay calm and organized.
+That’s why you need to practice your survival skills constantly.
+Learn how to start a fire from scratch and how to purify water—these will be invaluable in a survival situation.
+Make sure your family members also know what to do in case of an emergency so they can stay calm and organized.

-These are the basic items that should be in your bug out bag.
+These are the items that belong in a basic bug out bag checklist.
 Did we miss anything else?
 Let us know in the comments below.